 Our ability to compete in the highly competitive biotechnology and pharmaceutical industries depends upon our ability to attract, motivate and retain highly qualified managerial, scientific and medical personnel.
-We are highly dependent on our management and particularly on the services of our scientific personnel including Jasbir Seehra, Ph.D., our Chief Executive Officer, and Christopher Rovaldi, our Chief Operating Officer.
+We are highly dependent on our management and particularly on the services of our scientific personnel including Jasbir Seehra, Ph.D., our Chief Executive Officer, Christopher Rovaldi, our Chief Operating Officer, and Yung H. Chyung, our Chief Medical Officer.
 We believe that their drug discovery and development experience and overall biopharmaceutical company management experience would be difficult to replace.
 Any of our executive officers could leave our employment at any time, as all of our employees are "at-will" employees.
 The loss of the services of our key personnel and any of our other executive officers, key employees, and scientific and medical advisors, and our inability to find suitable replacements, could result in delays in our research and development objectives and harm our business.